KenKundert/nestedtext/doc/basic_syntax.rst

 This is a overview of the syntax of a *NestedText* document, which consists of a :ref:`nested collection <nesting>` of :ref:`dictionaries <dictionaries>`, :ref:`lists <lists>`, and :ref:`strings <strings>`.
-All leaf values must be simple text or an empty dictionary or list.
+All leaf values must be simple text or empty.
 You can find more specifics :ref:`later on <nestedtext file format>`.

 .. _dictionaries: